Qumulo/docs/shift-from-s3.md

   * Consecutive slash (`/`) characters
   * Single and double period (`.`, `..`) characters
   * The path component `.snapshot`
-* **Disallowed conflicting types:** When content in the Amazon S3 bucket or the Qumulo directory changes over time, it is possible to have other conflicts related to type mismatches.
-For example, a conflict occurs when a remote object maps to a local file system directory entry which is not a regular file (e.g. directory or a special file) or which is a regular file with two or more links.
-In those cases, the Shift-from job fails with an error message providing details about the conflict.
+* **Disallowed Conflicting Types:** When content in an S3 bucket or Qumulo directory changes over time, a conflict related to type mismatches might arise, the Shift-from job fails, and an error message gives details about the conflict.
+For example, a conflict might occur when a remote object maps to a local file system directory entry which:
+  * Is a regular file with two or more links
+  * Isn't a regular file (for example, a directory or a special file)
 * **Disallowed Amazon S3 Path Configurations:** Because of conflicting type requirements, Qumulo Core can't recreate certain allowed Amazon S3 path configurations on Qumulo clusters.
 For example, if an S3 bucket contains objects `a/b/c` and `a/b`, then path `a/b` must be both a file and directory on a Qumulo cluster.
 Because this isn't possible, this configuration causes a copy job to fail.
 * **Directories in Multiple Relationships:** A directory on a Qumulo cluster for one Shift relationship can't overlap with a directory used for another Shift relationship, or with a directory that acts as a target for a Qumulo-to-Qumulo replication relationship.
 This causes the relationship creation to fail.
 * **Changes to S3 Folder During Copy Job:** Currently, Shift-From assumes that the S3 folder remains unchanged throughout the copy job.
 Any changes (deleting, archiving, or modifying an object) during the copy job might cause a copy job to fail.